Ruamrudee International School: Facilities

 RIS is equipped with a 100-meters by 50-meters FIFA-certified artificial turf football pitch, an Olympic sized swimming pool and a normal pool, multiple gymnasiums, two libraries, a performing arts center, multiple mini-theaters, an art gallery, and computer and science labs.

 Libraries

 RIS features two main libraries, Elizabeth and Griffith.
 The two libraries contain more than 100,000 print, electronic, and audiovisual materials.

 The Elizabeth library caters to PreK–grade 5 students.

-The Griffith Library serves grade 6–12 students, with well over 50,000 books, 70 periodicals, and multiple online resources that span an enormous range of fiction, nonfiction, and reference materials.
+The Griffith Library serves students in grades 6–12 and holds more than 50,000 books, 70 periodicals, and a range of online resources covering fiction, nonfiction, and reference materials..

 Performing Arts Center (PAC)

 The 300-seat, tiered Performing Arts Center (PAC) is where students present their band, choir, drama, and musical productions.
 The PAC is a space for showcasing student and faculty talent shows, the annual Easter and Christmas performances, and the TEDxYouth talks.
 The theater features a proscenium stage with mirrored practice rooms and two dressing rooms.
 The PAC has been used for the school's adaptation of musicals such as Bye Bye Birdie, Legally Blonde, and Once on This Island.
 Seasonal choirs showings are hosted throughout the year.
 Band performances are hosted throughout the year to present the progression band classes in school.